chguiterman/dfoliatR/README.md

 ### Operation

-`bugr` employs the same processes as the Fortran program OUTBREAK, developed by Richard Holmes and Thomas Swetnam.
+`bugr` employs the same processes as the FORTRAN program OUTBREAK, developed by Richard Holmes and Thomas Swetnam.

 The first thing to do is perform the "correction" on the host trees using the `defoliate_trees()` function.
 This removes the growth signal of the non-host chronology to reduce the influence of climate from the host trees, providing clearer ecological variability that might relate to defoliation events.